-Fall is one of the best times to visit Orlando, and not just because of cooler temperatures and fewer crowds — it's also the perfect season to enjoy our acclaimed arts scene!
-In fact, between an imaginatively interactive multimedia event in downtown Orlando, a robust schedule of shows at our premier performing arts center, acclaimed museums and galleries, uplifting concertos and more, it's possible to build an entire autumn vacation around arts and culture in Orlando.
+Fall is one of the best times to visit Orlando, and not just because of cooler temperatures and smaller crowds: It’s also the perfect season to experience our acclaimed arts scene!
+Between an imaginatively interactive multimedia event in downtown Orlando, a robust schedule of shows at our premier performing arts center and other locations, acclaimed museums and galleries, and more, it’s possible to build an entire autumn vacation around arts and culture in Orlando.

 IMMERSE in Orlando

-Plus, tickets for IMMERSE are highly affordable: basic entry is free, although $10 donations are accepted.
-Additional packages are also available, including a $75 VIP Experience that includes your own curated guide and entry to a cocktail party.
-And given the location, you'll have immediate access to downtown's acclaimed dining and nightlife before and after you IMMERSE yourself!
+IMMERSE is highly affordable, too, with general admission tickets, including Blue Man Group performances, costing just $10.
+Other packages are also available, including VIP options.
+And given the location, you’ll have immediate access to downtown’s acclaimed dining and nightlife before and after you IMMERSE yourself!

 Dr. Phillips Center for the Performing Arts in Orlando